JSRagman/ATxmega32E5/Definitions/README.md

 Here are a great many (not all) definitions from the ATxmega32e5def.inc file, split into separate files, by function, to simplify lookup.

-Register addresses are presented as hexadecimal.
-A number of constants have been unbefuddled, without changing their actual values.
+- Register addresses are presented as hexadecimal
+- A number of constants have been unbefuddled, without changing their actual values

-Constant names, as you would expect, are precisely the same as they appear in the original .inc file.
+- Constant names, as you would expect, are precisely the same as they appear in the original .inc file

-A single constant definition may be duplicated in several different files if it pertains to more than one interface.
+- A single constant definition may be duplicated in several different files if it pertains to more than one interface

 **These files are intended for reference only, and not to be included in any project.**